qatrackplus/qatrackplus/docs/install/linux_upgrade_from_02X.rst

     sudo tar xzf qatrack-uploads.tgz

-Use your favourite text editor to create a local_settings.py file with the following contents:
+Use your favourite text editor to create a local_settings.py file in `~/web/qatrackplus/qatrack/` with the following contents:

 .. code-block:: python